davidtjudd/emby-web-davidskin/README.md

 # emby-web-defaultskin

-This default skin for Emby Theater.
+David's skin for Emby Theater.
 To create your own skin, follow these steps:

 * Fork this repository.
 After forking, you'll probably want to rename it.
 * Update package.json (see below).